shaik1002/biggitlabbomb/doc/development/rake_tasks.md

   which is then used by the `rake` task described earlier.

 `@parsed_schema` is an instance variable that the `graphql-docs` gem expects to have available.
-`Gitlab::Graphql::Docs::Helper` defines the `object` method we use.
+`Gitlab::Graphql::Docs::Helper` defines the `object` method we currently use.
 This is also where you should implement any new methods for new types you'd like to display.

 ### Update machine-readable schema files